danee99/TemporalReachability/README.md

 # TemporalGraph
-A very simple implementation of a temporal graph class based on edge streams.
-This class is used to implement an algorithm that can determine the number of reachable nodes for a given node.
+An implementation of a graph class for temporal graphs.
+A temporal graph has for each edge a time label indicating at what time the edge is available.
+A temporal graph is represented here as a list of nodes and a list of lists, with the edges starting from the respective node.

+self.incidence_list[node] is the list of all edges starting from "node".